Certificate in Supporting Teaching & Learning (TA)

 – Provide displays in a learning environment

-As part of the course, it is a requirement that you attend 3 days (for under 19yrs) and a minimum of 2 days (for 19+yrs) per week within an educational setting.
-Placements are organised to be flexible with learners commitments and the college timetable.
+As part of the course, it is a requirement that you attend a minimum of two days per week of work experience.
+Placements are organised to be flexible with your commitments and the college timetable.

 A Petroc assessor will visit intermittently in order to plan, observe and assess progress in placement, and to check competence within the practice based units.
 The course tutor will assess assignment work within the knowledge elements of the programme.